I hear this being mentioned on Social Media, and when I’m talking to people in my day to day stuff. “Bloody landlords!” they say.

 There are very different forces at work here, and it’s incredibly naïve of Grant Robertson to think that “naming and shaming” is a viable plan.
 In fact, what he’s managed to do is shoot himself in the foot while his foot is in his mouth!

 If you believe that a landlord can just advertise a property for any rent they want to, no matter how ridiculous, then you’re clearly not understanding the power of the marketplace.
-And it is powerful – market forces made landlords drop their asking rent when there were no takers for rentals a few years ago, and the market now has prospective tenants offering more than the advertised rent as tenants are finding it very difficult to secure a rental because there are so few available.
+And it is powerful – market forces made landlords drop their asking rent when there were no takers for rentals a few years ago.
+The market now has prospective tenants offering more than the advertised rent as tenants are finding it very difficult to secure a rental because there are so few available.

 Open market forces determine rents through the mechanism of supply and demand, not “greedy landlords”.
 At the moment, supply of rental properties in Wellington is at an all-time low, and demand is the same or higher than it’s been in the past.
 That means more people competing for fewer properties and so rents move upwards.
 I’m not seeing greed here, I’m seeing the market in operation.